-- ➤ The name of the database connection to be used by TransactionVision.
+- The name of the database connection to be used by TransactionVision.
 The default value is TVISION.
 See Chapter 6, "Configuring Databases" for more information on identifying the connection name and database name. - ➤ The name of the database that TransactionVision will connect to.
 The default value is TVISION.
 This name may be different from the database_connection_name if a client database connection is used.
 See Chapter 6, "Configuring Databases" for more information on identifying the connection name and database name. - ➤ The name of the host that the database runs on.
-The default value is local_host. - ➤ The user name for connecting to the database.
+The default value is local_host. - The name of the tablespace in which the TransactionVision data is to be stored. - ➤ The user name for connecting to the database.
 If this field is empty, the currently logged in user is used to make the database connection.
-Make sure that the user specified or currently logged in has privileges for database access. - ➤ The password for the database user name.
-If this field is empty, the currently logged in user's password is used to make the database connection.
-If TVisionSetupInfo is able to detect an installed JCE provider that supports the DES encryption algorithm, it sets the jce_provider value in the Database.properties file to the class name of the JCE provider and encrypts the password.
-Otherwise, it disables the password encryption feature and stores the password as unencrypted text. - ➤ The database port number.
-This is the TCP/IP port the database server is listening on.
-A typical value is 1521.
-To identify the correct value, run the lsnrctl command on the server side.
-Use the status command to find out the port number.
+The user must have the following privileges: